redux-observable/redux-observable/docs/basics/SettingUpTheMiddleware.md

 ## Root Epic

 Just like redux requiring a single root Reducer, redux-observable also requires you to have a single root Epic.
-As we [learned previously](Epics.md), we can use `combineEpics()` accomplish this.
+As we [learned previously](Epics.md), we can use `combineEpics()` to accomplish this.

 One common pattern is to import all your Epics into a single file, which then combined root Epic along with your root Reducer.